armenjuhl/Restaurante-Del-Fusion/README.md

 A website incorporating Bootstrap 4

-I have created this project while studying a Web / Mobile Full Stack React Specialization Certificate Program by Coursera (The MERN stack).
+This project is a demonstration of a Web / Mobile Full Stack React technology Stack (The MERN stack).

 Created using mobile first development strategy.
 Restaurante-Del-Fusion is a fully responsive web page and is fluid across extra small to large devices.